thubregtsen/qhack/submission/blogpost.md

 an actual classification.
 We also explicitly show that we can use stochastic gradient descent and kernel-target alignment to tame the quantum kernel and improve the classification performance.

-To allow others to easily understand and reproduce our results, we also paraded our inner scholars and included the theoretical background of kernel methods, quantum embedding kernels and the kernel-target alignment as a measure of kernel quality for a specific dataset in such a way that every quantum-curious user can delve into the mathematical foundations.
+To allow others to easily understand and reproduce our results, we also paraded our inner scholars and included some theoretical background.
+This includes notions of kernel methods, quantum embedding kernels, and the kernel-target alignment as a measure of kernel quality for a specific dataset.
+Now every quantum-curious user can delve into the mathematical foundations.

 ## Advantage of Training